ethanlee515/Faith/README.md

-Discord chatbot for the World of Warcraft Guild Unified-Madoran
+Discord chatbot for the WoW Guild Unified-Madoran/Dawnbringer